Demolition: Court awards N2m damages against Kano govt - Daily Trust

-A Federal High Court in Kano has ordered the State Government and other respondents to jointly pay two residents of Salanta quarters in Kano metropolis the sum of N1m each for attempting to demolish their properties.
+A Federal High Court in Kano has ordered the Kano State Government and other respondents to jointly pay two residents of Salanta quarters in Kano metropolis the sum of N1 million each for attempting to demolish their properties.

 The properties in question are situated at No 41, 43 and 68 of Salanta area.

-Similarly the court held that the intrusion to applicants’ properties around 11pm on 14th June, 2023 in an attempt to carry out demolition is clearly infringement to their private and family life as enshrined in chapter of the Constitution of Federal Republic of Nigeria 1999 as amended.
+Similarly, the court held that the intrusion to applicants’ properties around 11 pm on 14th June, 2023 in an attempt to carry out demolition was “clearly infringement to their private and family life as enshrined in chapter of the Constitution of Federal Republic of Nigeria 1999 as amended.”

-- ‘Mad man’ break loose in Ogun, beheads 84-year-old man, attacks DPO

-- Dollar videos: Kano anti-corruption engages Falana in Ganduje’s suit against probe

-The presiding Judge ordered that the respondents by themselves, agents, their servants or proxies whatsoever called forthwith from encroaching, trespassing, entering, invading, demolition or revoking the Applicants’ titles or doing any other act in respect of the Applicants’ properties No 41 and 43 located at Salanta along BUK Road, Kano.
+The presiding judge ordered that the respondents by themselves, agents, their servants or proxies whatsoever called to forthwith from encroaching, trespassing, entering, invading, demolishing or revoking the Applicants’ titles or doing any other act in respect of the Applicants’ properties No 41 and 43 located at Salanta along BUK Road, Kano.

-“The Respondents are also ordered to remove the red signing marked: 14th June,/KN/ KNUPDA made by their staff or Agents on the Wall of the Applicant’s Properties situated at Salanta and to repaint the wall to the satisfaction of all respondents.”

-Speaking after the judgement, Barrister Bashir Ibrahim, who filed the suit on behalf of the applicants, applauded the court for the judgement, describing it as a landmark for the protection of human rights and respect to human dignity.
+Speaking after the judgment on behalf of the applicants, Barrister Bashir Ibrahim applauded the court for the judgment, describing it as a landmark judgment.

-On his part, counsel to Kano state government and other respondents in the case, Barrister Musa Dahuru Muhd, the Director Civil Litigation in the state’s Ministry of Justice, said they would study the judgement and advise the Government for the next line of action
+On his part, counsel to Kano State government and other respondents in the case, Barrister Musa Dahuru Muhd, the Director Civil Litigation in the state’s Ministry of Justice, said he will study the judgment and advise the government on the next line of action.

 Dollar payments are now available for ALL Nigerians.
 Our clients earn about $5,000 - $10,000 acquiring premium domains.
 Read testimonials from others who have benefited.
 Click here to start